Brighest area on Ceres may be due to hydrothermal activity

-Ammonia, in addition to sodium carbonate and sodium bicarbonate found at Occator, has been detected in the plumes of Enceladus, an icy moon of Saturn known for its geysers erupting from fissures in its surface.
-Such materials make Ceres interesting for the study of astrobiology.
+Ammonia, in addition to sodium carbonate found at Occator, has been detected in the plumes of Enceladus, an icy moon of Saturn known for its geysers erupting from fissures in its surface.
+Such materials make Ceres interesting for the study of astrobiology.*

 “We will need to research whether Ceres’ many other bright areas also contain these carbonates,” De Sanctis said.

 The Dawn spacecraft was launched on Sept.
 27, 2007, from Cape Canaveral Air Station’s Space Launch Complex 17-B atop a United Launch Alliance Delta II-Heavy rocket.

 The ion-engine propelled spacecraft arrived at the asteroid Vesta on July 16, 2011.
 Dawn spent 14 months exploring Vesta, capturing detailed images and data about the asteroid before departing on Sept.
 5, 2012, for Ceres, its second target.

 Dawn was captured by Ceres’ gravity on March 6, 2015, making it the first spacecraft to orbit a dwarf planet and the first spacecraft to orbit two targets.